Mount Airy, Maryland: History

 The community was first settled in 1830 and continued to develop throughout the decade, beginning with the construction of house settlements along Parr's Ridge.
 A man named Henry Bussard built the first of these houses.
 This town was known for its train station on the Baltimore and Ohio Railroad (B&O) at Parr's Ridge.
 The railroad ran from Baltimore to Frederick, cities to the east and west, respectively, of Mt.
 Airy.
 Following 1830, the town received its official name after the suggestion of "Mount Airy" from an Irish B&O worker who complained about his freezing ears on a windy work day.
 Over the years, milling, canning and sewing industries initially helped support Mt.
 Airy's economy.

 The town's proximity to the National Road contributed to its growth.
 The National Road ran west from Baltimore to Illinois.
-By the 1890s, the town's growth had increased significantly and three new churches were built (one Episcopal and two Methodist).
+By the 1890s, the town's growth had increased significantly and three new churches were built (one Episcopal and two Methodist, among which the Simpson-Poplar Springs African Methodist Episcopal Church).
 In 1901, a very important bridge was constructed.
 It's known by residents as the Twin Arch, and it helped with railroad transportation.
 Three great fires (1903, 1914, and 1925) caused setbacks in growth, but the town rebuilt every time.

 When Carroll County defined its permanent boundaries in 1837, Mount Airy was divided between two counties, Carroll and Frederick; the town has remained in two counties since that time.
 About one mile south of the town is the junction of Carroll, Frederick, Howard and Montgomery counties at the source of the South Branch of the Patapsco River.

 The town was originally settled in the early 1830s by a core group of six families.
 Dorsey, Davis and Bussard were the most prominent names in that first settlement, which was followed closely by the construction of the B & O railroad line in 1831.
 Because Mount Airy sits at an elevation of 830 ft, a series of four inclined planes were constructed in order for the trains to climb the steep hills.
 Locomotives and cars were lifted with the assistance of horses and steam winches.
 Passengers had to disembark during this process.
 Plane #4, located west of the town at the intersection of Woodville Road and MD Route 144, is still a recognized location today.
 In 1839 the planes were abandoned, and the new line was constructed north of where Mount Airy is today.
 This was a result of more powerful locomotives that had been constructed and heavier loads were being hauled.
 In 1901, a railroad tunnel was constructed on the south side of town and the existing line into town became a spur line into the center of Mount Airy.
 The town named the first resident, Henry Bussard, the station agent for the new train station.
 Mr. Bussard was the first major landowner in Mount Airy.